Enva2712/frontend-class-2020/content/lessons/interactivity/simple-dom/index.md

 }
 ```

 Conditional statements always have an `if` statement, might have some `else if` statements, and might have an `else` statement.
 The statements must come in that order.
-As such, all of the following are valid conditionals (assuming that the functions and variables used in them have already been defined):
+As such, all of the following are valid conditionals (assuming that the functions and variables used in them have been defined):

 ```js
 if(iAmAnAlpaca) {